isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    time (in a single message exchange).

--  Place NoAddrsAvail and NoPrefixAvail status codes in the IA_NA and IA_PD options in the Advertise message, rather than as the top-level options.
+-  Place NoAddrsAvail and NoPrefixAvail status codes in the IA_NA and IA_PD options in the ADVERTISE message, rather than as the top-level options.

 .. _dhcp6-relay-override: